XpectraNet/xnet-langgraph/README.md

 **LangGraph × XpectraNet × ComposeDB**

-This demo showcases how autonomous agents can seed, transform, and align symbolic insights using the XpectraNet Insight Lifecycle Protocol — a system for persistent, queryable memory trails stored on ComposeDB and secured by decentralized identity (Ceramic).
+This demo showcases how autonomous agents can seed, transform, and align symbolic insights using the XpectraNet Protocol — a system for persistent, queryable memory trails stored on ComposeDB and secured by decentralized identity (Ceramic).

 ---